Strategy16 min read

 The common answer is “try harder” or “make more time.”
 That is bad advice.

 A better standard is consistency under constraint.
-A 2023 study highlighted by Northwestern Health Sciences University found that people exercising at least 3 times per week were 60% more likely to maintain progress after one year.
+That matters because a 2023 study highlighted by Northwestern Health Sciences University found that people exercising at least 3 times per week were 60% more likely to maintain progress after one year (Northwestern Health Sciences University on consistency and progress).
 The issue is not whether consistency matters.
 It does.
 The issue is that most plans never show executives how to stay consistent when the week turns chaotic.

 If you want a broader look at the challenges leaders face, review these executive fitness statistics.
+They line up with what any coach sees in practice.
 Smart people fail with bad systems all the time.

 Why generic plans break after 40